Compact Complex Surfaces of Locally Conformally Flat Type: The Hermitian case

 \section{The Hermitian case}

-In this section we consider the Hermitian locally conformally flat structures on complex surfaces.
-This means in addition we have the compatibility, i.e. $J$-invariance relation $g(JX,JY)=g(X,Y)$ for all vectors $X,Y$.
+In this section we consider the \emph{Hermitian} locally conformally flat structures on complex surfaces.
+This means that we have an additional compatibility condition, i.e. $J$-invariance relation $g(JX,JY)=g(X,Y)$ for all vectors $X,Y$.
 This case is analyzed by M. Pontecorvo in \cite{pontecorvo}, and also stated without proof in \cite{boyer}.
 We have one of the following three cases. \begin{enumerate} \item A Hopf surface, i.e. finitely covered by a complex surface $\mbb C^{2*}/\mbbz$ (diffeomorphic to $S^1\times S^3$) with its standard metric of \cite{vaismanlck0}. \item A flat $\mbb{CP}_1$ bundle over a Riemann surface $\Sigma_g$ of genus $g\geq 2$.
-Its metric is locally the product of constant $\pm 1$ curvature metrics. \item A complex torus or a hyperelliptic surface with flat metrics. \end{enumerate} In this classification the cases \ref{ponhopf},\ref{pongeometricallyruled} and \ref{pontorihyperelliptic} falls into the cases of $\ref{ourVII}$, $\ref{ourruled}$ and $\ref{ourelliptic}$ of our Theorem \ref{listtheorem2} respectively.
+Its metric is locally the product of constant $\pm 1$ curvature metrics. \item A complex torus or a hyperelliptic surface with flat metrics. \end{enumerate} In this classification the cases \ref{ponhopf},\ref{pongeometricallyruled} and \ref{pontorihyperelliptic} fall into the cases of $\ref{ourVII}$, $\ref{ourruled}$ and $\ref{ourelliptic}$ of our Theorem \ref{listtheorem2} respectively.